Skip to content

 Can my dog eat cabbage?

-Cabbage is safe for dogs to eat.
+Cabbage, a healthy addition to good dog food, is safe for dogs in moderation.
 However, moderation is key unless you want a farty furball!
 Just like humans, these greens can cause gas for your pup.

 Can my dog eat brussel sprouts?

-Brussels sprouts are bursting with nutrients and antioxidants that are great for both humans and dogs.
-Like cabbage, brussel sprouts should be given to your dog in small quantities to avoid a smelly dog!
+Brussels sprouts are bursting with nutrients and antioxidants that are great for both humans and dogs and can help round out a good dog food.
+However, like cabbage brussels sprouts should be given to your dog in small quantities to avoid a smelly dog!

 Can my dog eat broccoli?